antonio-malcolm/immerable-record/workspaces/immerable/README.md

 `.getInArrIdx([ 'parentKey', 'childKey', 'nextKey' ], 2)` would return the value `'some value'`

-### `.setInArrIdx(Array(keys), Number idx, ? value)`
+### `.setInArrIdx(Array<String>[ keys ], Number idx, ? value)`
 Sets the specified value, at the array index, in the array field at key location. nested according to the provided keys array.
 Each key traverses a level deeper, into the Record data structure.

 __Args (3):__
-keys (Array<String>): An array of keys, each of which traverses a level deeper, into the Record data structure.
+* keys (`Array<String>`, required): An array of keys, each of which traverses a level deeper, into the Record data structure.
-idx (Number): The array index at which the value is to be set, in the array field associated to the last key in the keys arg.
+* idx (`Number`, required, returns without error if absent or less than `0`, adds to end (last) of array, if greater than array length): The array index at which the value is to be set, in the array field associated to the last key in the keys arg.
-value (?): the value to be assigned at the array index of the array field associated to the last key in the keys arg.
+* value (`?`): the value to be assigned at the array index of the array field associated to the last key in the keys arg.

 __Returns:__
 A new, immutable copy of the Record, with the updated array field, with the new value added at the specified index.